albertintech/apai/docs/judiciary/fjbaa/legal-analysis.md

 The practical dynamic is also relevant: the Act creates strong structural incentives for the Senate to engage with the Bloc STAR procedure rather than resorting to slate rejection.
 As analyzed in the Policy Rationale, participation in scored voting is the strategically dominant response for both majority and minority parties.
 A Senate that consistently rejects slates and triggers resubmission cycles gains nothing -- each new slate excludes previously rejected nominees, the 30-day resubmission clock creates pressure, and the public scoring requirement makes obstruction visible and costly.
 The architecture makes the statutory framework self-enforcing through incentive alignment rather than requiring judicial enforcement of Senate compliance.

-A parallel analysis applies on the presidential side.
-The slate minimum requirement -- that the President submit at least n × 2 nominees per available position -- is novel, as no prior statutory framework has required the President to nominate multiple candidates for a single appointment.
-A theoretical challenge might argue that the Appointments Clause vests nomination power exclusively in the President and that Congress cannot dictate how many individuals the President presents.
-This argument has some textual basis but faces significant practical and justiciability obstacles.
-The slate minimum is the structural floor necessary for the selection mechanism to function; a single nominee would collapse the process back into binary confirmation, defeating the legislative purpose.
-Moreover, the only party with standing to challenge the minimum is the President, and the claimed injury -- being required to nominate more people to the Supreme Court than desired -- is one no rational President would assert.
-Nomination power is among the most consequential presidential authorities, and the slate structure amplifies rather than diminishes its exercise: the carryover nominee mechanism (Section 202(f)) means that additional nominees represent a strategic investment, building a bench of pre-vetted candidates eligible for abbreviated consideration on future slates.
-A President who nominates above the minimum gains influence across multiple appointment cycles.
-The result mirrors the Senate-side dynamic analyzed in the Policy Rationale as an "ornamental gun" -- the constitutional objection exists formally but the architecture makes it structurally irrational to raise.
-Both the Senate's slate rejection authority and the President's theoretical objection to the slate minimum are powers rendered ornamental by the incentive structure surrounding them.

 ---

 ## Transparency and Documentation Requirements